SadieBeltran/CMSC-124-Exer-6/readme.md

 # TODO
 - Make a function that allows two nodes to ping pong with each other
 - Node must terminate at bye

+## flow
+N1 inits chat -> get name from N1
+N2 inits chat2 -> getname from N2

+Question: When do I get input to send to the other node?

+If either N1 or N2 sends "bye", disconnect and stop waiting for node.

+When one of the nodes send a message, ping the other node.